 Observations from Photo Retouching

 Misaligned Photographer

-A customer sent in a batch of wedding photos for retouching, and several of them were noticeably out of focus.
-This raises an obvious question: why did the photographer deliver such images to the client?
+A customer sent some wedding photos for retouching, and several were noticeably out of focus.
+Why did the photographer deliver these images?
 The photographer’s business name was embedded in the IPTC data, (and all other metadata was removed), and their website identified them as a large Toronto wedding photography company with about two dozen employees.
 Given their size and professional profile, one would expect them to know better than to deliver out-of-focus images.

-Another odd thing about the images was the focus error in many of the images, which appeared to be caused by an alignment issue.
-For horizontal photos, about 75% of the image, from left to right, was in focus, while the remaining portion was blurred.
-In vertical photos, the same pattern emerged, with roughly 75% of the image in focus from top to bottom, leaving the rest out of focus.
-This suggests that either a lens element, the lens mount, or the camera sensor is misaligned.
+The focus issue wasn’t just poor technique—it looked like a misalignment problem.
+In horizontal photos, about 75% of the image, from left to right, was in focus, while the remaining portion was blurred.
+The same happened in vertical shots with 75% of the image in focus from top to bottom, leaving the rest out of focus.
+This suggests that a lens element, lens mount, or camera sensor is misaligned.
 It’s surprising that the photographer didn’t catch this, as the issue was quite obvious.

+Observations from Photo Retouching